abhishekarya1/Hash-Define-myNotes/content/linux/user.md

 +++

 ## User Management
-Every user is part of atleast one user group, it can be part of multiple groups at once too.
-Every user has a _UID_, and every group has a _GID_.
+Every user is part of atleast one user group, it can be part of multiple groups at once too, but one of them will be a **primary group**.
+Every user has a **UID**, and every group has a **GID**.

+`whoami` show username

+`groups` show all groups current user is part of

+`id` show UID, and GIDs for all groups current user is part of

 **Important directories**:
 - `/etc/sudoers` (file containing sudo users' info)